SolaceProducts/solace-jms-spring-boot/README.md

 ### Updating your build

-This releases from this project are hosted in [Maven Central](https://mvnrepository.com/artifact/com.solace.spring.boot/solace-jms-spring-boot-starter)
+The releases from this project are hosted in [Maven Central](https://mvnrepository.com/artifact/com.solace.spring.boot/solace-jms-spring-boot-starter )

 The easiest way to get started is to include the `solace-jms-spring-boot-starter` in your application.
 For an examples see the [JMS Sample App](https://github.com/SolaceProducts/solace-jms-spring-boot/tree/master/solace-jms-sample-app) in this project.

-Here is how to include the spring boot starter in your project using Gradle and Maven.
+Here is how to include the latest spring boot starter in your project using Gradle and Maven.
+You can also add a specific version from [Maven Central](https://mvnrepository.com/artifact/com.solace.spring.boot/solace-jms-spring-boot-starter ).

 #### Using it with Gradle